endodoug/endodoug.github.io/_posts/2017-10-26-core-data-revisited.md

             print("Failed to save company: ", saveErr)
             }

 In most situations Intializing the Core Data Stack is done as a singleton in it's own file/class or within the AppDelegate.
-If you chosse to allow Xcode to create Core Data in your project, the stack will automatically be created at the bottom of the AppDelegate.
+If you choose to allow Xcode to create Core Data in your project, the stack will automatically be created at the bottom of the AppDelegate.

 So far, I have just saved my object into Core Data.
 Next, I'll fetch it and do something with it.